ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Rate-limiting Server Actions in Next.js: The Essential Security Practice You’re Probably Missing - <a href="https://javascript.plainenglish.io/rate-limiting-server-actions-in-next-js-the-essential-security-practice-youre-probably-missing-7f3b4c37df71?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React.js vs React Native: Choosing the Right Tool for Your Next App - <a href="https://xbsoftware.medium.com/react-js-vs-react-native-choosing-the-right-tool-for-your-next-app-04e2e33d206e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `XB Software`**

-<blockquote>When Next.js introduced Server Actions, it felt like magic — you could write functions that ran on the server but felt like they were part…
+<blockquote>In 2026, the web and mobile landscape has matured, but one question still trips up founders, CTOs, and engineering leads:
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-React State Explained — How React Components Remember Things - <a href="https://medium.com/@abujyogesh2020/react-state-explained-how-react-components-remember-things-00e2d1a6e10d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reflow vs Repaint: What Every Developer Should Know - <a href="https://rahuulmiishra.medium.com/reflow-vs-repaint-what-every-developer-should-know-226f073c9ad8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ByteCraft`**
+✍️ **posted by `Frontend Master`**

-<blockquote>If you’ve ever clicked a button in React and wondered why nothing changed, this article will fix that confusion forever.
+<blockquote>Understand browser rendering to improve web performance.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Java Threading Performance: How to Actually Scale Applications - <a href="https://medium.com/@praveengaddam319/java-threading-performance-how-to-actually-scale-applications-ca44d4e1724c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ReactJS vs React Native: Key Differences and How to Choose the Right Technology - <a href="https://medium.com/@priyansh_shah/reactjs-vs-react-native-key-differences-8c417385a9f1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PraveenCodes`**
+✍️ **posted by `Priyansh Shah`**

-<blockquote>if you are not a medium member then Click heree to read free
+<blockquote>At first glance, ReactJS and React Native seem interchangeable, and that’s exactly where many teams go wrong.
+While both are built on…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why React State Updates During Render Are Forbidden - <a href="https://medium.com/@srutitennyson/why-react-state-updates-during-render-are-forbidden-8aadceda6124?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The React Compiler Finally Killed useMemo.
+Seriously. - <a href="https://medium.com/@balhara7876/the-react-compiler-finally-killed-usememo-seriously-9e3c4ec22c91?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SrutiSasmal`**
+✍️ **posted by `Monika Balhara`**

-<blockquote>In React, the code that runs during render must be pure.
+<blockquote>Subtitle: After years of dependency array hell, React 19's compiler (now standard in Next.js 16) has "solved" re-renders.
 Continue reading on Medium »</blockquote>

 <h3>5.
-React JS Training in Mumbai: Build Real-World Skills & Become a Job-Ready React Developer - <a href="https://medium.com/@info_80576/react-js-training-in-mumbai-build-real-world-skills-become-a-job-ready-react-developer-b9e63f9bbe4c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Is Next.js?
+A Complete Guide for Modern Web Development - <a href="https://medium.com/@nexdatinfo/what-is-next-js-a-complete-guide-for-modern-web-development-d70f6af83529?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JustAcademy Software Training Institute`**
+✍️ **posted by `NexDat Ltd`**

-<blockquote>In today’s fast-paced digital world, frontend development has evolved rapidly — and React JS has become the backbone of modern web…
+<blockquote>A Complete Guide for Modern Web Development
 Continue reading on Medium »</blockquote>

-<h3>6.
-Building a React App From Scratch (No CLI Required) - <a href="https://medium.com/codex/building-a-react-app-from-scratch-no-cli-required-0f5814502b1f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vardaan Bhatia`**

-<blockquote>Learn how to create a React application without using Create React App or any CLI tools.
-This guide will help you understand what’s…
-Continue reading on CodeX »</blockquote>

-<h3>7.
-How We Integrated AI into a React and Node.js Application - <a href="https://medium.com/@zechrome_79222/how-we-integrated-ai-into-a-react-and-node-js-application-5e0653318110?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ZECHROME TECHNOLOGIES LLP.`**

-<blockquote>Artificial Intelligence has quietly become a core part of modern web applications.
-What once felt experimental is now practical…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Building Forms in Next.js with React’s useActionState: A Beginner-Friendly Guide - <a href="https://medium.com/@seyiadisaa/building-forms-in-next-js-with-reacts-useactionstate-a-beginner-friendly-guide-5069944db8f3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Local Debugging in Sitecore XM Cloud: Back-end (C#) & Front-end (Next.js) - <a href="https://medium.com/@roshanravaliya30/mastering-local-debugging-in-sitecore-xm-cloud-back-end-c-front-end-next-js-9276a1b96a76?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oluwaseyi Adisa`**
+✍️ **posted by `Roshan Ravaliya`**

-<blockquote>Forms are the backbone of almost every web application, from sign-up pages to product listings.
+<blockquote>Debugging is a key skill for any developer.
+Developing for Sitecore XM Cloud locally means working within a Dockerized ecosystem.
+While…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Rate-limiting Server Actions in Next.js: The Essential Security Practice You’re Probably Missing - <a href="https://javascript.plainenglish.io/rate-limiting-server-actions-in-next-js-the-essential-security-practice-youre-probably-missing-7f3b4c37df71?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Refactoring Amplitude Integration in Next.js 16: From Build-Time to Runtime Configuration - <a href="https://medium.com/@giovambattista.fazioli/refactoring-amplitude-integration-in-next-js-16-from-build-time-to-runtime-configuration-61902bb4c0eb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Giovambattista Fazioli`**

-<blockquote>When Next.js introduced Server Actions, it felt like magic — you could write functions that ran on the server but felt like they were part…
+<blockquote>How we solved environment variable issues in a production Next.js application using Amplitude’s unified SDK and strategic architecture…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-React Server Components ve .NET Streaming: Binlerce Satır Veriyi Donmadan Ekrana Basmak - <a href="https://medium.com/@brk.ozzkan/react-server-components-ve-net-streaming-binlerce-sat%C4%B1r-veriyi-donmadan-ekrana-basmak-f5b6dffd1bcd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Authentication in Next.js: Sessions, Cookies, JWT & Edge (Complete Mental Model) - <a href="https://blog.stackademic.com/authentication-in-next-js-sessions-cookies-jwt-edge-complete-mental-model-52e1cbf0793f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `burak ozkan`**
+✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>Eskiden useEffect ile client tarafında veri çeker, kullanıcıya loading spinner izletirdik.
-Next.js App Router ile artık veriyi sunucuda…
+<blockquote>Authentication is not just “login & logout”.
+ It’s about trust, security, and control.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>4.
-What I learned after auditing hundreds of Next.js sites that won’t rank - <a href="https://medium.com/@brianmgwena/what-i-learned-after-auditing-hundreds-of-next-js-sites-that-wont-rank-354dd9398d95?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Real Cost of Chasing Perfect Lighthouse Scores - <a href="https://medium.com/@mernstackdevbykevin/the-real-cost-of-chasing-perfect-lighthouse-scores-a0d8a96ba0dd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Milo Stone`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>The patterns, mistakes, and surprising insights from analyzing why technically perfect sites get zero traffic
+<blockquote>Obsessing over 100/100 metrics might be killing your conversion rate.
+Here’s what actually matters for user experience and business…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Enflasyona Karşı Kod Yazmak: Lojistik Ağınızı Nasıl “Hack”lersiniz? - <a href="https://medium.com/@mert.cin/enflasyona-kar%C5%9F%C4%B1-kod-yazmak-lojistik-a%C4%9F%C4%B1n%C4%B1z%C4%B1-nas%C4%B1l-hack-lersiniz-6a3710d2c8cd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The React Compiler Finally Killed useMemo.
+Seriously. - <a href="https://medium.com/@balhara7876/the-react-compiler-finally-killed-usememo-seriously-9e3c4ec22c91?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mert Çin`**
+✍️ **posted by `Monika Balhara`**

-<blockquote>Python, Next.js ve MILP ile geliştirdiğim “Dijital İkiz” simülasyonu
+<blockquote>Subtitle: After years of dependency array hell, React 19's compiler (now standard in Next.js 16) has "solved" re-renders.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Why Your Next.js Site Isn’t Ranking (And How to Fix It) - <a href="https://medium.com/@brianmgwena/why-your-next-js-site-isnt-ranking-and-how-to-fix-it-586476d159ec?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Is Next.js?
+A Complete Guide for Modern Web Development - <a href="https://medium.com/@nexdatinfo/what-is-next-js-a-complete-guide-for-modern-web-development-d70f6af83529?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Milo Stone`**
+✍️ **posted by `NexDat Ltd`**

-<blockquote>The most common SEO mistakes Next.js developers make and the exact fixes that work
+<blockquote>A Complete Guide for Modern Web Development
 Continue reading on Medium »</blockquote>

 <h3>7.
-Caching & Data Fetching in Next.js: Static, Dynamic, ISR & Revalidation Explained Clearly - <a href="https://blog.stackademic.com/caching-data-fetching-in-next-js-static-dynamic-isr-revalidation-explained-clearly-5fdb9e0964ac?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why You Should Use TypeScript in Your Next Project — Explained by @BipinSharmaHub - <a href="https://medium.com/@jackstranger172/why-you-should-use-typescript-in-your-next-project-explained-by-bipinsharmahub-c08ff6f4eff4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**
+✍️ **posted by `Bipin Sharma Hub`**

-<blockquote>If you don’t understand caching,
- you don’t fully understand Next.js.
+<blockquote>If you are a JavaScript developer, you’ve likely heard that TypeScript is becoming the industry standard.
+But what exactly is it, and why…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>8.
+Connecting Local Front End to SitecoreAI (Local Container) with Content SDK - <a href="https://medium.com/@sahudhara3/connecting-local-front-end-to-sitecoreai-local-container-with-content-sdk-6635971607d4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dhara Teli`**

+<blockquote>This blog explains how a local Front End (Next.js) connects to Sitecore in both local container-based and portal-based scenarios, with a…
+Continue reading on Medium »</blockquote>

-What one year of vibe coding taught me as a Lead ML Engineer - <a href="https://medium.com/henkel-data-and-analytics/what-one-year-of-vibe-coding-taught-me-as-a-lead-ml-engineer-668d82568e3d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9.
+Next.js Functions: generateStaticParams with Examples Explanation - <a href="https://medium.com/@fatima02/next-js-functions-generatestaticparams-with-examples-explanation-811dfb30b7aa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Henkel Data & Analytics`**
+✍️ **posted by `Fatima✨`**

-<blockquote>By Roberto Alonso
+<blockquote>“generateStaticParams” is a function name or identifier used as a placeholder in the context of NextJS development.
+It doesn’t represent a…
-Continue reading on Henkel Data & Analytics Blog »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>